RoboJackets/ros-training/slides/week7/week7.md

 ---

 ## HSV Uses
-- Working with HSV is very useful and convenient when tackling perception problems like if you wanted to reliably check if a pixel is roughly a hue of purple.
+- Very useful and convenient when doing filtering by color
-- It would definitely be possible to do using the RGB color space, but it would be kinda tough if the lighting conditions weren't fixed since you might have to specify multiple ranges; however, with HSV is it relatively simple.
+    - Possible with RGB, but much more complex due to different lighting conditions

 - The way to convert an BGR image to HSV is by doing:
 ```c++